4.57 from 71 votes

 • Be careful!
 Caramel is very hot.

-Can I Use for Caramel Apples?
+Can I Use It for Caramel Apples?

 How to Fix Seized Caramel?